This is unpublished

 Stan Birdsong (he/him)

 I'm excited to be a genetic counselor to help guide patients through the ever-evolving field of genetics and all it can do for us.
-I love ultimate frisbee.
-It is somewhere where I can put my energy and drive, and scratches my itch for competition.
-I'm excited to start playing again as everything reopens.
+I also love ultimate frisbee—it is somewhere where I can put my energy and drive, and scratches my itch for competition.
+Now that I've graduated from the UW GCGP, I'm looking forward to working as a genetic counselor and helping children, adults, and families.

 Brenna Boyd